rclone/rclone/docs/content/onedrive.md

 You may try to [verify you account](https://docs.microsoft.com/en-us/azure/active-directory/develop/publisher-verification-overview), or try to limit the App to your organization only, as shown below.

 1. Make sure to create the App with your business account.
 2. Follow the steps above to create an App.
 However, we need a different account type here: `Accounts in this organizational directory only (*** - Single tenant)`.
-Note that you can also change the account type aftering creating the App.
+Note that you can also change the account type after creating the App.
 3. Find the [tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant) of your organization.
 4. In the rclone config, set `auth_url` to `https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/authorize`.
 5. In the rclone config, set `token_url` to `https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/token`.